-My current research project is trying to explain the role of mountain ranges and continents in shaping the pattern of global precipitation in a changing climate.
-I hope that this will be useful to understand how local erosion, water supply, agriculture, and glaciers will be affected by climate change.
-My advisor is Tapio Schnieder who is now a professor at ETH Zürich.
+My current research project focuses on the influence of mountain ranges and continents on global scale wind and precipitation patterns.
+I hope that this will be useful to understand how regional rainfall patterns around the globe will be affected by climate change.
+My advisor is Tapio Schnieder, who is now a professor at ETH Zürich.
 I am permanently located at ETH Zürich with only brief visits to Caltech, but remain a Caltech student.
 For more on my research, see the research and publications tabs.

 My passion for earth science is part of a broader interest in exploring, learning about, and teaching about the earth.
 I try to bring it all together on my blog.
 I also try to document beautiful landscapes from around the world with my photography.